Marcus Lemonis: Bed Bath & Beyond

 In August 2025, in his new capacity as executive chairman of Bed Bath & Beyond, Lemonis said the company would not open stores in California.
 The company had previously gone bankrupt and closed all stores in 2023.
 In a statement, he wrote, "This decision isn't about politics – it's about reality.
 California has created one of the most overregulated, expensive, and risky environments for businesses in America.
 It's a system that makes it harder to employ people, harder to keep doors open, and harder to deliver value to customers."
 California Governor Gavin Newsom's Press Office responded on X, saying: "After their bankruptcy and closure of every store, like most Americans, we thought Bed, Bath & Beyond no longer existed.
 We wish them well in their efforts to become relevant again as they try to open a 2nd store."
+The company backtracked on this with the opening of brick-and-mortar store locations in the state of California in 2026.

+It was announced on January 5, 2026, that Lemonis would become the new CEO of Bed Bath & Beyond, effective January 8, 2026.
+In the announcement, Lemonis outlined a "three-pillar strategy" for the company which includes offering services, insurance, financing tool options, and "mortgage related solutions."

 Television

 Lemonis appeared on two episodes of NBC's Celebrity Apprentice.
 In 2012, Lemonis appeared on an episode of ABC's Secret Millionaire, returning to his hometown of Miami to help local charities.

 In 2013, Lemonis starred in the CNBC reality show The Profit, which follows his efforts to turn around struggling small businesses.
 In the show, Lemonis invests his own money for part ownership in the businesses to make them profitable.

 In 2017, Lemonis starred in, and co-produced, the CNBC program The Partner, in which he searches for a business manager to assist him with running the businesses that he invests in on The Profit.

 In August 2021, NBCUniversal, Machete, and Lemonis were accused of harmful business practices by over 50 small businesses that appeared on The Profit.

 In 2021, it was announced that Lemonis and Nancy Glass had acquired the rights of the game show Let's Make a Deal.

 In 2022, it was announced that Lemonis would star in a new HGTV show called The Renovator.
 The show debuted on October 11, 2022, and two episodes aired before it entered a hiatus.

+On July 18, 2025, Lemonis' new show, The Fixer, aired on Fox where he works to turn around struggling businesses.